-There is no requirement to ask for the information in the foreign court before applying to a U.S. court.
-That said, if the information would be easy to obtain through the foreign court, the U.S. court may be less likely to grant the FLA request.
+Courts in FLA actions have suggested that there is no requirement to ask for the information in the foreign court before applying to a U.S. court.
+In fact, U.S. courts have often allowed discovery of information that cannot be obtained through the foreign discovery procedures.

+If the information would be easy to obtain through the foreign court, however, the U.S. court may be less likely to grant the FLA request.
+A U.S. court will be more likely to grant the request if the foreign tribunal will accept the information gathered.